 This drone is meant to extend the situational awareness of squads—part of an overall drive to provide foot soldiers with a sensor suite and next-generation information systems.

 The Hornet only weighs 32 grams.
 It can operate without GPS coverage, using advanced image processing to figure out what it’s looking at.
 With a 2 km range and 21 kph top speed, it’s like something from a science fiction film.

 The Future Of The Spy Drone

 The future of spy drones is going to be a wild one.
 It’s hard to imagine things getting any more advanced than they already are, but two areas still have plenty of room to get better: intelligence and maneuverability.

 As AI and computing hardware improves, we’re going to see drones that can make decisions that are impossible right now, without a human operator who knows how to fly a quadcopter.
 Imagine releasing a swarm of drones into a building that can combine their smarts into one swarm intelligence.

 Imagine cloud-based data processing that can categorize and analyze whatever cameras capture in seconds.
 Imagine fast, agile and transforming drones that can get in almost anywhere.

 Whether through air, land or water, future governments are going to have plenty of options.
 These drones are going to interface with everything from foot soldier systems to war machines armed with heavy weaponry.

 Of course, we are also seeing the rise of anti-drone technology.
-From lasers that shoot down drones directly to electronics warfare systems that disrupt swarms or confuse image sensors.
+From lasers that shoot down drones directly to devices used for jamming drone frequencies to electronics warfare systems that disrupt swarms or confuse image sensors.
 It’s going to be one hell of a ride.

 The age of spy drones is here.